FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

   REDIRECT_URI='http://localhost:5000/callback'
 ```

-`CLIENT_ID` and `CLIENT_SECRET` are both available in the application you created in previous tutorials.
+`CLIENT_ID` and `CLIENT_SECRET` are both available in the application you created in FusionAuth in the previous tutorials.
 To retrieve them now, navigate to "Applications" and click the green magnifying glass to view these values:

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/application-screen-fusionauth.png" alt="Finding the client id and client secret values." class="img-fluid" figure=false %}